E-discoverer/Data-Science-Machine-Learning/README.md

-# Data-Science-Machine-Learning
+# Data-Science and Machine-Learning
-data science with python.
+Compilation of data science projects using Python and Julia.